 Check out our range of fat balls, or why not have a go at making them yourself from things you probably already have at home?
 With this simple fat ball (bird cake) recipe, it couldn’t be easier.

 Making bird feed balls is great fun for the kids to get involved with, and they’ll love watching wild birds eat their food!
 Just follow our simple step-by-step guide and you can’t go wrong.

 String or twine

-Dry ingredients—wild bird seed, uncooked porridge oats (very important not cooked), currants and sultanas, bread and cake crumbs, grated cheese and peanuts are all ideal.
+Dry ingredients—wild bird seed, uncooked porridge oats (it’s important that they aren’t cooked), currants and sultanas, bread and cake crumbs, grated cheese and peanuts are all ideal.

-Step three: Roll your mixture into chunky balls.
+Step 3: Roll your mixture into chunky balls.
 Tie a big knot in your string or twine, then thread into the mixture, ensuring the knot is fully surrounded by the mixture.

-Step four: Place the balls in the fridge to set for a few hours (overnight if possible) until hard.
+Step 4: Place the balls in the fridge to set for a few hours (overnight if possible) until they’re hard.

-Step five: Hang your fat balls outside by tying the string or twine on a tree.
+Step 5: Hang your fat balls outside by tying the string or twine on a tree.
 You can also make balls without string to fill your fat ball feeder!

-Step six: Wait for your feathered friends to come flocking!
+Step 6: Wait for your feathered friends to come flocking!